 - Take good care of yourself by eating at regular intervals, resting and sleeping, and listening to your body's needs.
-If sleep difficulties continue to be a problem, you may be able to find some relief through relaxation techniques and exercise. - · Avoid alcohol or non-prescription drugs. - Establish or re-establish routines, while it may be difficult, to whatever extent is possible. - Postpone, where possible, important decisions that need to be made during this time until you are feeling emotionally more settled. - Attempt to restore some of your own sense of personal control and self-confidence in your ability to manage this crisis.
+If sleep difficulties continue to be a problem, you may be able to find some relief through relaxation techniques and exercise. - Avoid alcohol or non-prescription drugs. - Establish or re-establish routines, while it may be difficult, to whatever extent is possible. - Postpone, where possible, important decisions that need to be made during this time until you are feeling emotionally more settled. - Attempt to restore some of your own sense of personal control and self-confidence in your ability to manage this crisis.
 In this way, you can also help others in need of your support.

-Seek Support from the Employee Assistance Program
+Seek Support from the Employee Family Assistance Program

-As part of your benefits, you have access to EAP services and as such, you and your family members can call the EAP for support and counselling when needed.
-EAP is a confidential service available to you at no cost, 24 hours a day, seven (7) days a week.
+As part of your benefits, your family has access to EFAP services and as such, you and your family members can call the EFAP for support and counselling when needed.
+EFAP is a confidential service available to you at no cost, 24 hours a day, seven (7) days a week.